TheBraun54/Obsidian-Bible-Project/Bibles/World-English-Bible/09 - 1 Samuel/1 Samuel 7/1 Samuel 7.4.md

 ---

-Then the children of Israel did put away the Baalim and the Ashtaroth, and served Jehovah only.
+Then the children of Israel did put away the Baals and the Ashtaroth, and served Yahweh only.